 The Triffids – named in 1978 by then-member Phil Kakulas after John Wyndam’s novel about giant walking plants who ate people – evolved from McComb and Alsy McDonald’s impish art project that lampooned everything around them, called Dalsy.

 The Triffids debuted at 1978’s Leederville punk festival, clad in dressing gowns and slippers.
 It was their own kind of punk, and this idiosyncratic, highly individualised bent characterised their trajectory through the feckless, shallow, day-glo 1980s.
 After several line ups, homemade cassettes of uncommonly mature songwriting and the weathering of serious hatred at suburban pool parties and various envelope openings, The Triffids released their debut single Stand Up, followed by the Papua New Guinea-inspired Spanish Blue.
 They then de-camped to Sydney where they recorded a debut album, Treeless Plain.
-David’s brother Robert was by this time enlisted on guitar and violin, firming up a line up of Jill Birt on keys, Martyn P Casey on bass and Alsy McDonald on drums.
+David’s brother Robert was by this time enlisted on guitar and violin, firming up a line up of Jill Birt on keys, Martyn P Casey on bass and Alsy MacDonald on drums.

 Photo: Nick White